jmcclenon/serverNotes/apache.md

 	phpinfo();
 	?>

 The PHP code shown above, when run, will display a great deal of information about your Apache2/PHP platform.
 That will include the current Apache2 version number.
 It is probably a good idea to delete phpinfo.php when you're done using it.
-Too much information.
+Too much information!

 5. You may want to restart Apache2: